polterguy/ingen/help-files/InGen/04 - General architecture.md

 While the frontend plugin system can actually handle any types of widgets, the backend plugin system expects something that fits into a _"button strip"_, which implies a button, select dropdown, or a text type of input widget.
+Normally I'd say only a button is an adequate plugin type here though, but feel free to experiment if you wish.

 ### Tickets module